paritytech/polkadot-sdk/src/api/sudo_sessionKeys_unstable_generate.md

 The objective of this JSON-RPC function is to call the `SessionKeys_generate_session_keys` runtime function.
 This paragraph describes how this runtime function behaves.

-The `SessionKeys_generate_session_keys` runtime function generates a serie of keys, inserts these keys in the so-called keystore, and returns all the keys concatenated together.
+The `SessionKeys_generate_session_keys` runtime function generates a serie of keys, inserts these keys in the so-called keystore, and returns all the public keys concatenated together.

 Because the newly-generated keys are inserted in the keystore of the JSON-RPC server, it will automatically start performing duties such as authoring blocks or emitting Grandpa votes if one of the generated public keys corresponds to a key that is given the rights by the blockchain to do so.
 Most of the time, the keystore is configured to write the keys on disk, meaning that these newly-generated keys remain in the keystore even after the JSON-RPC server has been restarted.